JavierBL89/ai-projects-portfolio/README.md

 ## 🙏 Acknowledgments

-- Built with modern web technologies and best practices
+- Built with modern web standards and best practices
 - Inspired by the need to deeply understand machine learning algorithms
 - Thanks to the open-source community for excellent tools and libraries

 ---

-**Last Updated**: October 2025
+**Last Updated**: November 2025

-For more information about specific implementations, please explore the repository structure and individual project files.
+For more information about specific implementations, please explore the repository and individual project files.